websolutions/standards/README.md

 - Not use tables for anything other than tabular data.
 Even then, there is probably a better way to present it.
 - Not use repeating code whenever possible.
 Be [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-- Create a separate commit for each bug, and reference the bug ID in the commit message.
+- Create a separate feature branch for each bug using the bug ID.

 [EditorConfig](http://editorconfig.org/) can be used to define and enforce these rules per project.
 Plugins are available for most IDEs and editors.